-A general practice or family practice medical office will typically use a range of medical software solutions to enhance clinical workflows and deliver quality patient care.
-Although some of these may be purchased as stand-alone systems, the general practice office often uses a central platform offering many of the same specific benefits.
+A general practice or family practice medical office typically uses a range of medical software solutions to enhance clinical workflows and deliver quality patient care.
+Although some of these may be purchased as stand-alone systems, the general practice office often uses a centralized platform offering several of the same benefits.
+Let’s take a look at the features and systems that enhance a medical office’s practice management:

 Generally, a medical practice will use a set of digital solutions that will help to identify and schedule new and established patients.
 Many of these will also have features for checkout, as well as auxiliary features for courtesy calls or text reminders.
 This type of medical software has become something of a standard for a medical office, in the same way that similar systems have been developed for retail and other segments.